Tips for Addressing Claims of Cultural Appropriation with Cacao

 However, it seems to be an incorrect assumption to say that a “cacao ceremony” is a lineage-based practice that is or has been passed down in the same manner as some other plant medicines.
 In fact, the term “cacao ceremony” as used in countries where cacao doesn’t grow (and even in places like Guatemala and Peru) can be a very general concept that might include any sort of healing or self-development activities combined with cacao.

-Cacao is still present in some indigenous Mayan ceremonies, but reportedly it's not the central focus.
-There are "fire ceremonies" and "water ceremonies," for example, but the term "cacao ceremony" (referring to a facilitated spiritual journey specifically centered around cacao) could possibly be a Western invention.
+Cacao is still present in some Mayan ceremonies, but reportedly it's not the central focus.
+There are "fire ceremonies" and "water ceremonies," for example, but it’s not currently known whether a facilitated spiritual journey specifically centered around cacao ever existed in indigenous cultures.
+It’s possible that the unique phenomenon called a “cacao ceremony” is just being born at this time in history.

 So while it’s extremely important to source cacao ethically and responsibly, it’s also important to trust in the gentle but powerful ally and teacher that is the cacao plant itself, and to trust in your own intuition.
 Anytime you serve cacao in a workshop or ceremony, it is recommended to verbally honor the indigenous people who have kept cacao traditions alive for millenia.